Week 3 - Data Structures & Testing

 manualAssertString(names.get(0), "Your");

-// If code execution reaches here, the swap method is working fine for the most part
+// If code execution reaches here, the swap method is working as expected.

 IO.println("Method swap works as expected!");